Slow Cooker Pulled Pork (Easy, No-Searing)

 – Kim

-This is the kind of recipe that quietly earns a spot in your regular rotation, one you keep coming back to when you want something comforting, flavorful, and wonderfully low-effort.
+This is the kind of recipe that will earn a spot in your regular rotation, one you keep coming back to when you want something comforting, flavorful, and wonderfully low-effort.
 It’s sweet.
 It’s smoky.
 It’s slow cooked until it falls apart with the gentlest nudge of a fork.
 Annnnnnnd it only takes a few pantry ingredients to pull it off.
-I personally love the fact that it’s unfussy, something you can bring to a summer cookout and be proud of, and that it doesn’t require a smoker or a long ingredient list.
-You just need a slow cooker, a little time, and something soft to pile it on (I highly recommend pillowy brioche buns and a stack of creamy cabbage slaw or my famous dill pickle slaw).

-For my take on classic pulled pork, I created a balanced homemade sauce of brown sugar, smoked paprika, and tangy vinegar, giving that deep BBQ flavor without bottled sauce (just like my go-to slow cooker ribs).
 As for meat, I opted for pork butt or pork shoulder roast to keep it traditional.
-However, for a lighter take, try my pulled pork tenderloin, which is leaner yet still packed with flavor.
-Either way, and whether you serve it on a toasted bun with slaw, wrapped in lettuce, or piled high in a bowl with rice, it’s the kind of meal that feels like a joyful summer gathering, even on a regular Tuesday night.
+However, for a lighter take, try my slow cooker pulled pork tenderloin, which is leaner yet still packed with flavor.
+Either way, and whether you serve it on a toasted bun with slaw, wrapped in lettuce, or piled high in a bowl with rice, it’s the kind of meal that feels like a joyful summer gathering, even on a regular weeknight.

-My Go-To Tips for Tender, Flavorful Pulled Pork
+Testing Tips for Tender, Flavorful Pulled Pork

 - Chili Powder: In testing I found that smoked chili powder or chipotle chili powder adds even more smoky flavor, so if you have it, use it.